renanarimon/Ex1/README.md

 Run the program and then enter the following command line in the terminal: java -jar Ex1_checker_V1.2_obf.jar 207616830,314855099  .\data\Ex1_input\Ex1_Buildings\B3.json out1.csv out.log

-In order to ran the tests- enter the suitable  path on your computer
+*Note: In Unitest we have calculated for a specific building and calls file, so to run on your computer you need to change the path*

 # Our offline algoritm: